opencodeiiita/Collaborative-Web-2023/README.md

 `cd [REPO_NAME]`
 - Install the `live server` extension in VS Code.
 - Run `index.html` with live server.
+- Install the necessary npm packages by running `npm install`.
+This will install all of the packages listed in the dependencies section of the package.json file.
+- Run the project using `npm start`.
+This will start the application and should display a message in the terminal indicating that the server is running.
+- Control click on the link which the terminal will provide you to view your site.

 ## Guidelines and Best practices

 Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
 We want to focus on the code quality more than on managing pull request ethics.